 - According to the USFA, cooking is the top cause of holiday fires.
 Do not leave food unattended while you are cooking.
 If you need to leave the kitchen for any reason, take a pot holder or a kitchen utensil with you to remind you to return to your food in the kitchen.

 - Keep matches out of the reach of children.
-According the the USFA, 13% of fire deaths are a result of children playing with fire from January to March and in December, this number doubles.
+According to the USFA, 13% of fire deaths are a result of children playing with fire from January to March and in December, this number doubles.

 The holidays are a time to be happily spent with your loved ones.
 The last thing you should have to deal with this during the holidays or any time is a house fire.
 If a house fire should happen, don’t hesitate to call Swartz Contracting & Emergency Services.
 Fire prevention is so much quicker and more efficient than dealing with the aftermath of a house fire.
-For more information about our fire and smoke damage restoration services, call 800-462-1024 or 419-331-1024.
+For more information about our fire and smoke damage restoration services, call 419-331-1024.